rik2803/aws-cfn-gen/README.md

   [this repository](https://github.com/rik2803/aws-cfn-templates).
 This should disappear in the future, but until then, we've got to deal with it.

-## Running the playbook in a controlled manner
+## Running the playbook in a controlled way

 ### Background